Classic Car Security

 A paging device would seem to offer the big advantage that as soon as the vehicle is being interfered with the owner is warned by a bleeper.

 Provided the owner is within about a half a mile of the car this should be successful.
 For cars stolen at car rallies etc. this seems a good solution.
-The inexpensive trackers mentioned above can also fulfil this function by warning the owner if the car is moved and also enable its position to be tracked.
-These devices do of course require to be in the service area of the relevant mobile network.
+A tracking device mentioned above can also fulfil this function by warning the owner if the car is moved and also enable its position to be tracked, but as most trackers operate via the mobile telephone networks the car must be within the service area of the relevant mobile network to function.

 A tracking device is claimed to be the most effective solution in that the stolen vehicle can be tracked continually, I am not convinced that a tracker